 Just make yourself a nice hot cup of green tea to kick your body’s antioxidant levels up a notch!

 If the oil secretion in your skin is enough to oil an engine, we have some good news.
 Green tea actually helps to control the excess production of sebum.
 EGCG lowers lipid levels, making it effective in controlling sebum secretion.

 Firstly, let’s get this straight- consuming green tea will not make you any younger but it does help with premature aging too.

 The antioxidants present in it help fight inflammation and slow down the aging of cells.
 This helps to reduce the development of wrinkles and the appearance of fine lines.
 With regular consumption, you’ll notice your skin looking radiant, brighter and you’ll never get enough of that new youthful glow!

 Many of us cannot start our day without a healthy cup of green tea.
 It’s packed with antioxidants that are so good for our body, and our skin.
-Here are a few DIY recipes for a green tea face mask.
+Here are a few recipes for DIY green tea face packs -

 - Green Tea Face Pack For Normal (or Combination) Skin

 - Green Tea Face Pack For Oily Skin